 Step #1: Check the Amount of Fuel and Fuel Mix

-Before going to more advanced checks, it might just be a fuel issue.
-Check that there is enough fuel, that it is of good quality, and that it is the correct fuel or oil mix, which is normally 40:10 or 50:10.
+Before delving into more advanced checks, consider starting with a simple fuel inspection.
+Ensure that there is sufficient fuel, it is of good quality, and that it is the correct fuel-oil mix, typically 40:10 or 50:10.

 Sometimes, your machine may only need some fresh gas.
 It’s also worth noting that Husqvarna chainsaws need a different kind of gas from what your car or lawnmower uses, so make sure you’re putting the right type of mix in your tank.